JupiterOne/graph-slack/docs/jupiterone.md

 for technical details on alert rule/action properties.

-JupiterOne can deliver Slack messages directly to any channel or to specific users in a Slack Channel once the JupiterOne Slack integration has been configured via the JupiterOne web app.
+JupiterOne can deliver Slack messages directly to any channel or to specific users in a Slack Channel once the JupiterOne integration for Slack has been configured via the JupiterOne web app.
 This will prompt the JupiterOne Slack app to be installed in your Workspace.